TobikoData/sqlmesh/docs/quick_start.md

 The target environment has been updated successfully
 ```

-Notice that SQLMesh has detected that you've added `new_column`.
-It also shows you that the downstream model `sqlmesh_example.full_model` was indirectly modified.
-SQLMesh semantically understood that your change was additive (added an unused column) and so it was automatically classified as a non-breaking change.

-SQLMesh now applies the change to `sqlmesh_example.incremental_model` and backfills the model.
-SQLMesh did not need to backfill `sqlmesh_example.full_model`, since it was `non-breaking`.
+SQLMesh applies the change to `sqlmesh_example.incremental_model` and backfills the model.
+SQLMesh did not need to backfill `sqlmesh_example.full_model` since the change was `non-breaking`.

 ### 4.1 Validate updates in dev
 You can now view this change by running `sqlmesh fetchdf "select * from sqlmesh_example__dev.incremental_model"`: